How much money you need to buy a home in Portland

 Read More: Pro’s & Con’s of Living in Portland, Oregon

-What if you have some pretty extreme debt?
+What if you have fairly extreme debt?

 Another common discussion is debt.